abbiepopa/CARPP-BETTA_ERP/readme.md

 * **GNG_pruned_to_ERP_no_eye_channels.m**
 	* As GNG_pruned_to_ERP, but for files where the eye channels inadvertently were not recorded.

+## Channel Lists
+Necessary for some scripts to run when channels need to be adjusted or assigned
+* **dummy_eye_channels.txt**
+	* allows scripts to run when the participants eye channels accidentally were not recorded

 ## Event Lists
 These are necessary for the individual processing scripts to run
 * **DT_quickanddirty_advancedelist.txt**